GNS-Science/nzshm-documentation/docs/architecture/services.md

  - **[nshm-toshi-api](https://github.com/GNS-Science/nshm-toshi-api)** provides the catalogue of all NHSM experiments including control metadata and all the input and output artefacts.
 Objects are uniquely identified and accessible across the higher-order services.

- - **[kororaa-graphql-api](https://github.com/GNS-Science/kororaa-graphql-api)** provides applicatoin specific information to the NSHM (kororaa) web application e.g. help, tooltips, document links.
+ - **[kororaa-graphql-api](https://github.com/GNS-Science/kororaa-graphql-api)** provides application specific information to the NSHM (kororaa) web application e.g. help, tooltips, document links.

  - **[solvis-graphql-api](/nzshm-documentation/components/solvis_graphql_api/)** provides analytical services to help explore and analyse key components of the NSHM source rate model.